BITX Dividend: Yield, Schedule, and What to Expect

 Short answer

 BITX's approximate 0% yield (as of early 2026) makes it a growth-first, low-yield fund.
-It tracks 2x daily bitcoin via bitcoin futures and passes through the dividends of its holdings, typically quarterly, minus a 1.85% management fee (total expense ratio approximately 2.38%) expense ratio.
+It tracks 2x daily bitcoin via bitcoin futures and passes through the income its holdings generate, usually quarterly, net of the 1.85% management fee (total expense ratio approximately 2.38%) expense ratio.
 If income is your goal, look to dedicated dividend funds for more; BITX is built for total return, not yield.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with Volatility Shares.

 How does the BITX dividend work?

-BITX holds the companies in 2x daily bitcoin via bitcoin futures, collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 1.85% management fee (total expense ratio approximately 2.38%) fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+BITX holds what is in 2x daily bitcoin via bitcoin futures, collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 1.85% management fee (total expense ratio approximately 2.38%) fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 The Volatility Shares 2x Bitcoin Strategy ETF (BITX) was the first U.S.-listed leveraged crypto ETF when it launched on June 27, 2023.
 It seeks daily investment results, before fees and expenses, equal to twice (200%) the daily performance of bitcoin.
 BITX does this by holding bitcoin futures contracts traded on CFTC-registered exchanges, along with cash and cash-like collateral, rather than holding spot bitcoin directly or any equities.
 Because the fund targets a 2x return for a single day and rebalances daily, its performance over any period longer than one day is path-dependent: in choppy or sideways markets the daily reset causes volatility decay (also called beta slippage) that erodes returns, while sustained trends can amplify gains or losses well beyond a simple 2x of the start-to-end move.
 The fund also bears the cost of rolling futures contracts as they expire, which can drag on returns when the futures curve is in contango.
 With a management fee around 1.85% and a total expense ratio near 2.38%, BITX is far more expensive than spot bitcoin ETFs.
 Assets under management have hovered around $1 billion but swing widely with bitcoin's price and trader flows.
 The combination of leverage, daily reset, futures roll costs, and crypto's inherent volatility makes BITX one of the riskiest mainstream ETFs and a vehicle designed for active, short-horizon traders who monitor positions closely.